 Now change the location of this new database file to the same location of your locked Access database.

-Step 5: Tap to the Run Macro button, or else press the F5 button from your keyboard.
+Step 5: Tap the Run Macro button, or else press the F5 button from your keyboard.
 This will execute the application.

 After a while, you will see that your locked mdb/accdb file will get unlocked without any password.